iammck/WeatherNow/README.md

 * get Forecast weather for two days (sixteen periods).
 * get icon from weather icon.

+##### Integration tests

+Current and Forecast request results are asserted by integration tests which check to make sure the network call respond with expected results.
+Asserting the retrieval of icons is also an integration test, yet the app uses BitmapFactory on the result to get a Bitmap and as a result requires android instrumentation.

 #### Asynchronous network requests

 OpenWeatherMapRequest calls are blocking and must be called from within an AsyncTask implementation.

-* CurrentWeatherRetrieverAsyncTask is used to retrieve the current weather conditions and returns the retrieved data in a CurrentWeatherData object.
+* GetCurrentWeatherRetrieverAsyncTask is used to retrieve the current weather conditions and returns the retrieved data in a CurrentWeatherData object.
+It requires a callback, latitude and longitude and returns a CurrentWeatherData instance or null.
+These values are passed in as Callback, Double, Double.
-* ForecastWeatherRetrieverAsyncTask is used to retrieve the forecast weather conditions and returns the retrieved data in a ForecastWeatherData object.
+* GetForecastWeatherRetrieverAsyncTask is used to retrieve the forecast weather conditions and returns the retrieved data in a ForecastWeatherData object.
+It requires a latitude, longitude and period (the number of cycles).
+It returns a ForecastWeatherData instance or null.
-* WeatherIconRetrieverAsyncTask is used to get the icon as a png for the weather.
+* GetWeatherIconRetrieverAsyncTask is used to get the icon as a png for the weather.
+It requires an icon id.
+The id is obtained from weather.icon data.
+The result is a Bitmap or null.

+(ATM, there is no caching, but when there is it will happen here.)

+##### Testing

+I have mocked out the OpenWeatherMapService and return a predetermined result for each test.
+This way each asyncTask can be isolated from its network call.

 # EOF